DavidLapadula/HW-Wireframe/README.md

 ## Wireframe Test
 This project was created to practice basic styling and placement with only HTML and CSS.

-## Motivation
-As my developer journey begins, I realize the first step is getting comfortable with basic layout technologies.

 ## Screenshots
 ![](screenshot.jpeg)